 2) Research the role:

-One thing that constantly surprises me is that how few people really have any understanding of the role that they are applying for.
+One thing that constantly surprises me is how few people really have any understanding of the role that they are applying for.
 Job advertisements are partly to blame for this.
 They are often misleading.
 The person writing the advert is often not the person that you’ll be reporting to.
 Things always sound different on paper compared to what you will actually be doing in the role.

 One of my clients recently applied for a job in the public sector.
 The position description said:

 Building effective communication strategies with a variety of stakeholders and colleagues to ensure information exchanges are timely, accurate and useful.

 Providing advice to staff and students on the status of their research applications.

 If you see something like the above, try to talk to someone who knows about the role.
 A good question to ask is “what does a typical day/week look like?”
 Once you know what’s expected of you, preparing for the interview is instantly easier.